 Cruelty is not easy to prove as grounds for divorce in Northern Virginia, however, if your spouse has physically or emotionally harmed you and causes you to fear for your safety in your home, call Graham Law Firm, PLLC.
 The divorce lawyers at our family law firm will meet with you for a divorce consultation to discuss your fault grounds for cruelty.

-Call us today to schedule your family law consultation—703-687-6817.
+Call us today at (703) 443-9360 to schedule your family law consultation in Northern Virginia.

-Types of Cruelty in a Divorce
+Types of Cruelty in a Northern Virginia Divorce

-- Physical cruelty – Acts of physical violence and physical conduct that endangers your life, safety, and/or health constitutes as a ground of cruelty in a divorce.
+- Physical cruelty – Acts of physical violence and physical conduct that endangers your life, safety, and/or health constitutes a ground of cruelty in a divorce.

-- Emotional cruelty – Also known as “mental cruelty,” “extreme cruelty,” or “cruel and inhumane treatment,” abusive language, humiliating statements, and/or repeated neglect constitutes as emotional cruelty in a divorce.
+- Emotional cruelty – Also known as “mental cruelty,” “extreme cruelty,” or “cruel and inhumane treatment,” abusive language, humiliating statements, and/or repeated neglect constitutes emotional cruelty in a divorce.
 Emotional cruelty may not be provoked by a spouse.
 In today’s legal system, any conduct exhibited by your spouse that causes mental suffering to you is more than likely sufficient to be deemed emotional cruelty.

-When filing for divorce in Northern Virginia, proof cruelty in a divorce must be present within the previous five years.
+When filing for divorce in Northern Virginia, proof of cruelty in a divorce must be present within the previous five years.
 Additionally, a final divorce cannot be granted based on grounds of cruelty in Virginia until at least one year after a couple files for divorce.

 The divorce lawyers at Graham Law Firm, PLLC have the experience and law expertise to look out for you.
 If you think you are the victim of physical or emotional cruelty from your spouse and would like to file for divorce in Northern Virginia, schedule a consultation with our divorce attorneys.
 During your consultation, our divorce lawyers will discuss your grounds for divorce and any potential proof of cruelty you may have.

 Our divorce law and family law jurisdictions include:

-Arlington County (VA): Arlington & Crystal City
+Arlington County (VA): Arlington and Crystal City

-Fauquier County (VA): Bealeton, Orlean, Warrenton
+Fauquier County (VA): Bealeton, Orlean, and Warrenton

-Loudoun County (VA): Ashburn, Leesburg, Purcellville, Sterling
+Loudoun County (VA): Ashburn, Leesburg, Purcellville, and Sterling